Yxggla/python-crypto-price-predict/README.md

    Use `--force` to refresh cached CSV files in `data/`.
    Add `--save-figures` to persist Matplotlib charts (price trends, actual-vs-predicted) to the `figures/` directory for later use in reports or slides.
    Add `--quiet` if you only want cached files + charts without console tables.
-   Use `--macro-series DGS10` (or `--macro-series none`) to control FRED pulls, `--dominance-symbol BTCDOMUSDT` to switch Binance dominance pairs, and `--skip-cmc` if you do not want CoinMarketCap metrics.
+   Use `--macro-series DGS10` (or `--macro-series none`) to control FRED pulls, `--dominance-inst-id BTC-USDT` to switch OKX dominance proxies, and `--skip-cmc` if you do not want CoinMarketCap metrics.

 ## Module overview

-- `src/data_loader.py` — Handles crypto price downloads (yfinance), Binance dominance klines, FRED macro series, and CoinMarketCap global/asset metrics with CSV caching.
+- `src/data_loader.py` — Handles crypto price downloads (yfinance), OKX dominance candles, FRED macro series, and CoinMarketCap global/asset metrics with CSV caching.
 - `src/analysis.py` — Computes daily returns, rolling volatility, and cross-asset correlations.
 - `src/visualization.py` — Provides Matplotlib and Plotly helpers (price trends with volume overlays, candlestick charts, actual-vs-predicted plots).
 - `src/model.py` — Implements a linear-regression baseline plus an ARIMA helper for time-series forecasting.